ottowayi/pycomm3/docs/usage.rst

 will return the name of the program running in the PLC and store it in :attr:`~LogixDriver.info['name']`.
 See :attr:`~LogixDriver.info` for details on the specific fields.

+Symbol Instance Addressing is a feature that allows more requests to be sent in a single packet by using a short identifier for a tag instead of needing to encode the full tag name in the request.
+These instance ids are uploaded with the tag definitions.
+But, this feature is only available on v21+ firmwares.
+If the PLC is on a firmware lower than that, getting the controller info will automatically disable that feature.
+If you disable ``init_info`` and are using a controller on a version lower than 21, set the ``plc.use_instance_ids`` attribute to false or your reads/writes will fail.

+Default behavior is to use the *Extended Forward Open* service when opening a connection.
+This allows the use of ~4KB of data for each request, standard is only 500B.
+Although this requires the communications module to be an EN2T or newer and the PLC firmware to be version 20 or newer.
+Upon opening a connection, the ``LogixDriver`` will attempt an *Extended Forward Open*, if that fails it will then try using the standard *Forward Open*.
+To use standard the Forward Open service directly, set the ``large_packets`` kwarg to False.

 Tags and Data Types
 -------------------